RVCC-CISY225-S2019/final-project-clee3092/README.md

 a.
 Header displaying a logo and page title.

 b.
-Navbar with responsive single page navigation using a <nav> element with links to parts of the page.
-A new navbar list item will be added to link to the new article that will also be included.
+Navbar with responsive single page navigation.

 c.
 Profile section including a profile photo and a bio.
-The profile picture will be styled.
-The bio section from Project 1 will be rewritten and styled.

 d.
-Photo gallery including a minimum of 3 photos.
+Photo gallery including 3 photos.

 e.
 Article (story) as introduced in Project 5.
 The article will have a drop cap on the first letter of its first paragraph.